OuhscBbmc/data-science-practices-1/ch-validation.md

 Once you learn the tools to efficiently generate informative descriptive reports, the time you invest almost always pays off.

-Validating your dataset has many benefits and can serve many roles, including
+Validating your dataset serves many beneficial roles, including

 1. exploring basic descriptive patterns,
 1. verifying that you understand the variable's definition,